nimiq/my-summer-of-code/_posts/2014-08-16-embed-tweets.md

 share: true
 ---

-Biostar and Neurostars provide a cool feature related to post editing: users can easily add links to other posts and users and embed snippets of code from Gist and videos from YouTube.
+Biostar and Neurostars provide a cool feature related to post editing: users can easily add links to other *posts* and *users* and embed snippets of code from *Gist* and videos from *YouTube*.

-Today I implemented the support for tweets from twitter.
+Today I implemented the support for tweets from *Twitter*.
 This feature will be soon deployed to live.

 Some screenshot from our preview website: